swedenconnect/technical-framework/03 - Registry for Identifiers.md

 <a name="structure"></a>
 ## 2. Structure

-The basic structure of identifiers assigned by the Swedish eID Framework is based on the following components:
+The basic structure of identifiers assigned by the Sweden Connect Framework is based on the following components:

 | **Parameter** | **Description** |
 | ---| ---|